Panasonic G1 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1 does not offer wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the G1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic G1 better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.